-This course prepares teacher candidates with the basic techniques for observing, documenting, and interpreting the development and behavior of young children.
-Candidates will learn to utilize child observation and documenting methods to gather information on development and learning and to make inferences for education planning based on information gathered.
-The main focus for this course is on the development of diverse learners (3-8 years old) within developmental domains (e.g., social-emotional skills, cognitive, language, and motor skills.)
+This course prepares teacher candidates with the basic techniques for observing, documenting, and interpreting the development and behavior of young diverse learners from PreK to 12th grade.
+Candidates will apply their knowledge in child and adolescent development to utilize child observation and assessment strategies and documenting methods to gather information on development and learning and to make inferences for education planning based on the information gathered.
+The emphasis in this course also includes culturally relevant and equitable assessment strategies.

-Prerequisites: Admission to the program or permission of the program director.
+Prerequisite: Admission to the program or permission of the program director.